Ykai-f/wiki_yuekai_fr_BMCU/BMCU/troubleshooting.md

 #### Solution 2: Trigger a redetection without flashing
 If you don’t have flashing tools on hand, you can manually force the BMCU to redetect motor direction by disconnecting and reconnecting the problematic channel.
 Follow these steps carefully:

-> ⚠️ Important: Always perform these operations with the printer powered off to avoid hardware damage.
+> ⚠️ Important: Never hot plugging or hot unplugging.
 {.is-warning}